 - Church leaders abusing you or others in their care, betraying your trust or rejecting you for committing some “unpardonable” sin

 I say “so-called Christians” because calling yourself a Christian doesn’t make you Jesus’ follower.
 The problem isn’t just that these people are twisted in their thinking, though they certainly are that.
 No, the bigger problem by far is with their hearts, which have long since turned back or at least turned aside.
-But their lovelessness cannot represent the God who is love, nor their ugliness deface his peerless beauty.
+But their lovelessness cannot represent the God who is love, nor their ugliness deface his peerless beauty as seen in the Gospels.

 Cultural sinkholes big enough to swallow you